 Pete the Cat has the best attitude!
 Even when his buttons fall off.
 I love the catchy tune and Eric Litwin does a fantastic job with this story.

-This is a fantastic social/emotional title!
+This is a fantastic social/emotional title for a circle time read-aloud book!
 Stick and stone absolutely captivates young children and helps teach them about friendship and overcoming obstacles.
 I get asked to read this over and over again.